shacker/django-todo/README.md

 The previous `tox` system was removed with the v2 release, since we no longer aim to support older Python or Django versions.

 # Version History

+**2.1.1** Correct Python version requirement in documentation to Python 3.6

 **2.1.1** Split up views into separate modules.